Clearwater Payments Review: Fees, Complaints, & Lawsuits

 Clearwater Payments Customer Service Options

-Clearwater Payments advertises “a customer-centric” 2-tier support model that provides each merchant gets a dedicated account manager, and they also list a phone number on their website along with a customer support form.
-This falls short of our expectations for the top-rated payment processors for great customer service.
+Clearwater Payments promotes a “customer-centric” approach with a 2-tier support model, offering each merchant a dedicated account manager.
+Additionally, they provide a contact phone number and a customer support form on their website.
+Despite these features, they fall short of the level expected from top-rated payment processors known for outstanding customer service.

-We have located a single Clearwater Payments customer service number:
+A single Clearwater Payments customer service number is available:

 (800) 784-5320 – Toll-Free General Customer Service

-Clearwater Payments does not offer a dedicated email support address, however it does offer a support form on its website.
+While Clearwater Payments does not offer a dedicated email support address, they do provide a support form on their website.

 No Profile Available